How Can You Be An Original Artist if You Can’t Envision What You’re Trying to Create?

-I look up as many different images and examples as I can find from other artists.
-References give me a more complete idea of how the object looks, how it folds, how shadows fall onto it, and its dimensions in space.
+I look up as many images and examples as possible from other artists.
+References give me a more complete idea of how the object looks, folds, shadows fall onto it, and its dimensions in space.

 Even though I can’t picture what I want the object to look like in my mind before I draw it, these building blocks help me see (quite literally) where I’m going with my creation.

 In fact, this is one of the greatest paradoxes of originality.
-The way you become original is through imitation to some degree.
-When you first start out as an artist, your work is mostly going to reflect the ideas of your greatest influences.
+You become original through imitation to some degree.
+When you first start out as an artist, your work will mostly reflect the ideas of your greatest influences.

 That’s how you find your voice.